jneem/jekyll-now/_posts/tikz/merge.md

 # Merges aren't unique

+The main problem with merges is that they aren't unique.
+This isn't a huge problem by itself: lots of great things aren't unique.
+The problem is that we usually want to merge automatically, and an automatic system needs an unambiguous answer.
+Eventually, we'll deal with this by defining a special class of merges (called perfect merges) which will be unique.
+Before that, we'll explore the problem with some examples.

 ## A silly example

-The main problem with merges are that they aren't unique: let's start with a silly
-example:
+Let's start with a silly example, in which our merge tool decides to add some extra nonsense:

 ```tikz
 FILE (0, 0) original